discolarrence/Sunburst/README.md

 - The output of these scripts can be viewed on the PyGame screen.

 2. As this project is a collaborative effort between myself and the artist, and has also recieved input from other artists in our collective, I wanted a simple way to communicate my ideas to collaborators.
-- By assigning lighting effect functions to keys, each effect can be shown with one kep press from the console.
+- By assigning lighting effect functions to keys, each effect can be shown with one key press from the console.

 ## Required Features
 This project has also served to learn Python and practice Object Oriented Programming.
 It meets the requirements for the final project in my Code Louisville Python class.